ISFA’s competitions run in line with ISFA’s overarching aim of “delivering football enjoyment for boys and girls in the 21st century”.

-14. MATCH REPORT FORM: Masters in charge shall be responsible for completing accurately the Match Report Form, to be presented to the referee before the start of the match.
+15. MATCH REPORT FORM: Masters in charge shall be responsible for completing accurately the Match Report Form, to be presented to the referee before the start of the match.
 Any team giving inaccurate information will be liable to penalty including, in extreme cases, disqualification from the tournament.
-The referee shall enter the score, scorers and details of any disciplinary offences and shall return the form to the I.S.F.A.
-Disciplinary Secretary.
+The referee shall enter the score, scorers and details of any disciplinary offences.
+The home school will be responsible for returning the form to ISFA.

 a) The Referee will report to the Disciplinary Secretary all cautions and dismissals.